 To complete silence and nothing

 And then .. there was nothing.
 Just buzzing bees in the tree.
 Chickens that have to be fed one time a day.
 Silence, nature.
 Me sitting on a hilltop.
 A gorgeous view.
 Just JD and me and the knowledge I am going to stay here for more than nine weeks.
 Cold in the evening since we can’t make a nice fire because of the potential forest fire danger.
 A blue sky and a bright sun every day.
 No distraction.
 So it is me & me.
+This is a true challenge of silence.
 Plenty of room to observe my thoughts and feel my feelings.
 I don’t like them.
 I want them to go away and to feel cheerful.

 It is beautiful and quiet.
 I never lived before at such a beautiful place.
 What a gift and honor!
 I know it but I don’t feel it.
 I feel uneasy, numb and have a chaotic mind.